unlock-protocol/unlock/README.md

 2. Install all dependencies

 This will install all dependencies required for all the Unlock components (smart contracts and react app).
+You'll need [yarn](https://yarnpkg.com) installed globally.

 ```
-npm ci
+yarn
 ```

 3. Set up your environment variables